 As a co-founder, artistic director and composer of the 12 piece Clazz Ensemble, De Graaf produced a variety of projects of which ADVENTURES (2009) and FEDERICO ON BROADWAY(2012) were recorded live in the Amsterdam Bimhuis, and DELTA SUITE (2010) in Concertstudio Middelburg.
 The Clazz Ensemble’s final project was Monk Inside Out, performed at the main jazz stages of the Netherlands (2014-2016).
 The most intriguing project HIS MASTERS NOISE (2011) with a.o.
 Dick’s arrangements of compositions by Louis Andriessen is still waiting to be released on CD.

-November 2017 Dick obtained his doctoral degree at the Academy of Creative and Performing Arts (ACPA) at Leiden University, after a presentations concert and the public defense of his doctoral dissertation Beyond Borders: Broadening the Artistic Palette of (Composing) Performers in Jazz, an online exposition of his research into into how techniques of 20th century composers could enhance the practices of composing-performers in modern jazz.
+November 2017 Dick obtained a PhD in the Arts at the Academy of Creative and Performing Arts (ACPA) at Leiden University, after a presentation concert and the public defense of his doctoral dissertation Beyond Borders: Broadening the Artistic Palette of (Composing) Performers in Jazz, an online exposition of his research into the employment of 20th century compositional techniques in advanced improvisational techniques.
 In the context of this research he wrote and recorded his saxophone quartet CARILLON (2013) and his most recent project BIRD BUZZ (2017) of which the release was part of the doctoral defense.

 As a member of the jazz faculty of Codarts University of the Arts in Rotterdam, De Graaf is nowadays a coach of master ensembles and master research.
 He is an active endorser and international clinician for Rico Reeds.